Workflow

 System Monitoring.
 The System Health indicator will turn from green to yellow (caution) or red (warning) when a device status threshold is met:

 Click the Health Status icon to acknowledge a caution or warning.
-If the state of all devices are below the thresholds, the status indicated is OK.

 NOTE: During the connection steps above, it is normal for the System Health indicator to indicate cautions and/or warnings.
 These are related to the momentary disconnected condition while the connection is established.